KMoszczyc/Navigation-For-Blind/README.md

 - compass
 - date and hour
 - voice commands
-- compatible with Android Screen Reader
+- compatible with Android ScreenReader
 - all features are conveyed verbally with speech synthesizer
 - Polish and English language version